NextCenturyCorporation/MCS/python_api/API.md

 ### position : dict

-The "x", "y", and "z" position of the agent in the scene.
+The "x", "y", and "z" coordinates for your global position.

 ### return_status : string